Xemin0/HPC_Proj/README.md

 ### Compilation with Makefile (recommended)
 In the `./FFT/` folder use the bash command `make`

+**May need to change `NVCCFLAG` for GPUs with different Compute Capabilities (CC), but no CC-specific CUDA API calls in current implementation**

 *If a fresh build is desired, simply run `make clean` before running `make` or `make all`*

 ## Run
 `./It_CT.out`

-or `nsys profile ./It_CT.out` to profile with NVIDIA NSIGHT
+or `nsys profile ./It_CT.out` to profile with NVIDIA NSIGHT and run

 ## TO-DOS
 ### 1D FFT